Skip to main content

 Elevator pitch

-As a team, you fill in the different sections on the board with sticky notes to get an overview of your project.
-These sections include customer needs, the market category, and the key benefit (to name a few).
-Once you’ve finished brainstorming, everyone votes on the idea from each section that best represents the project, and then you pull it together to create your elevator pitch.
+Your team uses sticky notes to fill in key sections like customer needs, the market category, and the project’s key benefits.
+Once you’ve finished brainstorming, everyone votes for the strongest points.
+You then pull the winning ideas together to create your elevator pitch.
 It’s that simple!

 A screenshot of a section of the elevator pitch whiteboard template in Confluence

 It isn’t just whiteboards that Confluence provides templates for.
-If you want to quickly set up a Confluence page, read our guide on Confluence templates.
+If you want to quickly set up a Confluence page, take a look at our customisable Confluence templates.

 Written by